Coaching and mentoring are commonly used by businesses to enhance employee performance and facilitate smooth transitions into new roles.

 What are the benefits of coaching and mentoring?

-Coaching and mentoring can help people advance in their careers by teaching them new skills while strengthening the skills they already have.
+Coaching and mentoring provide all sorts of benefits, helping you learn new skills while strengthening the skills you already have.

 Can a coach be a mentor?